 The upcoming discussion will update you about the difference between marketing concept and societal marketing concept.

-Marketing concept accepts the consumer as the ‘King’.
-It starts with the target consumers’ needs and wants, integrates marketing functions, and offers consumer satisfaction at a profit (the key to satisfying organisational goals).
+Marketing concept accepts the consumer as the king.
+It is different from selling concept because it starts with the customer needs and wants, integrates marketing functions, and offers consumer satisfaction at a profit whereas selling concept is concerned only with the sales volume and the company’s needs.

-According to Philip Kotler, “The societal marketing concept holds that the organisational task is to determine the needs, wants, and interests of target markets and to deliver the desired satisfaction more effectively and efficiently than competitors in a way that preserves or enhances the consumers’ and society’s well-being.”
+Following the remarks of Philip Kotler, it can be said that the societal marketing concept holds the organisational task to determine the needs, wants, and interests of the target markets and to deliver the desired satisfaction more effectively and efficiently than competitors in a way that preserves or enhances the well-being of the consumers and society.